WestCoastInformatics/SNOMED-DB-Load-Scripts/src/test/resources/README-check-files.md

 ```

 # PLACEHOLDER
-* the below code is the same as the above, but with contains TransitiveClosure, which isn't added anything to the count
+* the below code is the same as the above, but with contains TransitiveClosure, which doesn't add anything to the count

 ```
 find . -name "*txt" |\